Sensory-Motor Systems Laboratory

 Rehabilitation engineering, robot-aided neuro-rehabilitation of gait, robot-aided ortho and neuro-rehabilitation of the upper extremities, neurophysiological and biomechanical simulation, motor-learning, Virtual Reality applied to rehabilitation and medical education.

-1 professor, 1 postdoc, 6 PhD students, 1 technician, 1 secretary
+1 professor, 1 senior scientist, 1 postdoc, 12 PhD students, 2 technicians, 1 secretary

 Patients with spinal cord or brain injuries, orthopaedic lesions, or age-related disorders often require extensive rehabilitation therapies to improve their sensory-motor state and activities of daily living.
 Rehabilitation is one of the neglected medical fields, where a scientific basis of the applied treatments is often lacking, and even serious evidence for the efficacy of a particular treatment can be absent.
 Recently, new technologies have become available, which have the potential to closely follow the time course of patient recovery, lessen the burden of physiotherapists, and allow new treatment approaches that have not previously existed.
 We exploit these new technologies and develop new approaches in order to prove, and improve, the therapeutic efficacy of novel rehabilitative treatments.